• Skip to primary navigation

 Current inbound marketing wisdom dictates that you consistently publish original long-form content that is irresistible to your target customers, who then seek out your wisdom with a desire to learn more.
 Supposedly, if you do that long enough, your customers will gladly buy whatever you’re selling.
 That’s the theory anyway.
 Does it work?
 For a few I suppose.
 For most, not so much.

-1. Your original and unique website content gets shared by your social media buddies, where it gets noticed by a BuzzFeed (or other hyper-popular media site) contributor who writes a review and links to your article.
+1. Your amazing website content gets shared by your social media buddies, where it gets noticed by a TikTok “influencer” who does a dance and promotes your article.

-2. The BuzzFeed link results in a boost to your website’s “domain authority” and drives your article to the top of Google’s search rankings.
+2. The TikTok mention results in a boost to your website’s “domain authority” and drives your article to the top of Google’s search rankings.

 3. There your article is rapidly discovered by more people, who visit your site eager to forfeit their email address for a newsletter subscription, enabling them to receive even more of your wisdom.

-4. Once they’re on your email list, you drip on these folks with your daily insights until they cave in and buy something from you — Typically an ebook, webinar, checklist, online course, personal consultation, blueprint (don’t ask), or “mastermind” weekend in Orlando.
+4. Once they’re on your email list, you drip on these folks with your daily insights until they cave in and buy something from you — Typically an ebook, webinar, swipe file, online course, personal consultation, blueprint (don’t ask), or “mastermind” weekend in Orlando.

 5. These super-satisfied customers become members of your “tribe” and eagerly promote your products and services to anybody who’ll listen.